 Cedar Rapids Joins the Trend

-But Rebecca considers this year’s trial run a victory for her polite, patient, and persistent activists in the yolk-yellow “Got Eggs?”
+But Rebecca considers it to be a victory for her polite, patient, and persistent activists in the yolk-yellow “Got Eggs?”
 T-shirts.
 Club members kept showing up at council meetings, writing letters to the editor, speaking at community forums, and lobbying lawmakers until they won permission to raise more nutritious food on their own property.
 Cedar Rapids joins Ames, Madison, Portland, and New York City in allowing city hens.
-(The legislative fight continues in Iowa City.)

 Ready To Get Started?